A reference for categorical structures on $\mathbf{Poly}$: Abstract

 \section{Abstract}

 In this document, we collect a list of categorical structures on the category $\poly$ of polynomial functors.
 There is no implied claim that this list is in any way complete.
-It includes: ten monoidal structures, eight of which are symmetric, two of which are closed, several of which distribute, several of which interact duoidally; it also includes a right-coclosure and two indexed left coclosures; it also includes various adjunctions of which $\poly$ is a part, including the free monad and cofree comonad and their interaction with various monoidal structures.
+It includes: infinitely-many symmetric monoidal closed structures that distribute over $+$, an asymmetric monoidal product, various duoidalities and coclosures, as well as a discussion of monoids and comonoids for some of these.
+We also discuss various adjunctions of which $\poly$ is a part, including the free monad and cofree comonad and their interaction with various monoidal structures.

 This document is only meant as a handy guide to the abundance of structure in $\poly$.
-In particular, we do not supply proofs, though we have written about most of these structures elsewhere; see \cite{spivak2022poly}, \cite{spivak2021functorial}, and \cite{spivak2022polynomial}.
+In particular, we do not supply proofs, though we have written about most of these structures elsewhere; see \cite{spivak2021functorial}, \cite{niu2022poly}, and \cite{spivak2022polynomial}.
 For everything else written here, one can consider it to be only conjecture, since in some cases we have not checked all the details.
 Hence, if someone proves something written here---something which has not been proven elsewhere---that person should be taken to have the professional ``priority'' and credit.
 In particular, we wish to claim no credit for originality of anything contained in this document, though most of it was discovered independently by the author, so we also do not supply additional references.
 We also make absolutely no claim of completeness.